-- Job (some occupations carry a higher risk than others and may mean you have to pay more each month)
+- job (some occupations carry a higher risk than others and might mean you have to pay more each month).

-If you have several risk factors for a particular condition, that illness may not be covered by your policy or you may need to pay a higher premium.
+If you have several risk factors for a particular condition, that illness might not be covered by your policy or you might need to pay a higher premium.